WERRA, INN, AND DANUBE

 Today took us through the most scenic and historic section of the Austrian Danube, the Wachau.

-We are still at river level at Aggsbach-markt with Ruine Aggstein on the hill in the background
+We are still at river level at Aggsbach-markt with Ruine (castle ruin) Aggstein on the hill in the background

 Fish statue at Aggsbach-markt round-about

 The volunteer fire department and town band room share the same building.
 Venus in

 Groisbach.
 We've climbed above the river through orchard country, mainly apricots.